 East Lake Tohopekaliga Habitat Enhancement Project

-The Florida Fish and Wildlife Conservation Commission (FWC) is proposing a habitat enhancement project for East Lake Tohopekaliga in Osceola County.
-The goal of the project is to manage the lake’s aquatic habitat for the long-term benefit of fish and wildlife as well as the people who use these resources.
-The project is planned to start October 1, 2019 and finish by June 1, 2020.
+In winter and spring 2020, the FWC conducted a drawdown habitat enhancement project on East Lake Tohopekaliga in Osceola County.
+The goal of the project was to manage the lake’s aquatic habitat for the long-term benefit of fish and wildlife as well as the people who use these resources.

-- Removal of invasive aquatic plants and associated organic sediment other wise know as “muck.”
+- Removal of nuisance aquatic plants and associated organic sediment otherwise known as “muck.”

 - Enhancement of lake bottom as foraging, spawning, and protective habitat for invertebrate, fish, waterfowl and wading bird populations.

-- Re-establishment of desirable native aquatic plant communities and increased diversity of plant species.
+- Establishment of desirable native aquatic plant communities and increased diversity of plant species.

-- Improvement of water flow within the shallow marsh.
+- Improvement of water movement within the shallow marsh.

-- Reduction in nutrient level, leading to improved water quality and dissolved oxygen levels.
+- Reduction in nutrient levels, leading to improved water quality and dissolved oxygen levels.

 - Improvement in lake access for recreational users including anglers, hunters, wildlife watchers, pleasure boaters, etc.